Dallas Brain Injury Lawyer

 Especially in the case of milder brain injury, neuropsychological testing or other neurological exams may be necessary to identify deficits the injured person is suffering.
 This is especially important if there have been changes in personality or temperament, such as when an easy-going person becomes combative, impatient, or cannot maintain relationships.

-If your loved one suffered a traumatic brain injury in a car accident, a closed head injury from a serious fall, or brain injury to a child at birth, contact the Dallas law office of Crain Lewis Brogdon, LLP.
-You can speak to a Dallas brain injury lawyer for free, and you pay no attorney's fees unless we recover money on your claim.
+If your loved one suffered a traumatic brain injury in a car accident, a closed head injury from a serious fall, or brain injury to a child at birth, contact Crain Lewis Brogdon, LLP.
+You can speak to a Dallas brain injury attorney for free, and you pay no attorney's fees unless we recover money on your claim.